 Important questions and considerations to ask about or explain to the patient before use include:

 Because there is no specific antidote to reverse bleeding, it is vital to avoid other anticoagulants at the same time; this is where the pharmacist must perform thorough medication record checking, to prevent additive effects with other anticoagulant agents, as well as verifying dosing, and alerting the healthcare team of any concerns.
-In addition, the platelet count requires monitoring since abciximab can cause thrombocytopenia.
+Also, the platelet count requires monitoring since abciximab can cause thrombocytopenia.
 Nursing will be administering this drug in most instances and needs to be vigilant for adverse effects (especially signs of bleeding), as well as assessing therapeutic effectiveness, and report any issues to the physician team.
 If bleeding occurs, a consult with the hematologist a strong recommendation.
 Only with this type of interprofessional team approach can abciximab be successfully used to improve patient care.
-[Level V]
+[Level 5]

 |||Bedjaoui A,Allal K,Lounes MS,Belhadi CE,Mekarnia A,Sediki S,Kara M,Azaza A,Monsuez JJ,Benkhedda S, Intracoronary or intravenous abciximab after aspiration thrombectomy in patients with STEMI undergoing primary percutaneous coronary intervention.
 Cardiovascular journal of Africa.
 2018 Nov 20 [PubMed PMID: 30460974]|